 For the St. Louis Metro East, Illinois area: The court costs are currently $306 for a chapter 7 and $281 for a chapter 13.
 If a bankruptcy petitioner cannot afford to pay court costs in full before filing, he or she can apply to pay the court costs in installments.
 However, if a petitioner requests to pay the court costs in installments, he or she must pay $46 at the time of filing of a chapter 13 bankruptcy case, and $61 at the time of filing a chapter 7 bankruptcy case.
 The first installment payment is due within 20 days of filing.
 Also, it is important to note that failure to make an installment payment to the court will result in the dismissal of the bankruptcy case.

 Attorney fees depend on the case.
 Every case is different.
 Fees are determined based on the type of bankruptcy case filed (chapter 7 or chapter 13), whether a single or joint petition is filed, how many creditors are involved, and the income of the person who is filing for bankruptcy.
 We offer payment plans.
 Our consultation is free and we will start a case after receiving a down payment toward the total cost of attorney fees.

 What is the next step?

-First, a client should schedule an appointment with the attorney for a free, no-obligation bankruptcy consultation.
-The attorney will look at your situation and will be able to tell you what options are available to you and what the advantages and disadvantages are.
-The attorney will explain what the bankruptcy filing will mean to you, how it will affect your credit, and how the whole process works.
+The next step is to schedule an appointment with one of our attorneys for a free, no-obligation bankruptcy consultation.
+After learning about your situation, the attorney will tell you what options are available to you and what the advantages and disadvantages are of each option.
+The attorney will explain what filing for bankruptcy would mean for you, how it will affect your credit, and what the process entails.